Best daily deals

 • Flat: this mode is great for users who seek natural audio reproduction and is versatile as it bodes well for both speech and music.
 The disadvantage, however, is that if you’re recording with a particularly bass-heavy instrument or a vocalist with an unusually low voice, you may find that the proximity effect hampers low-midrange recording.

-• Bass rolloff: this mode acts similarly to applying a high-pass filter on a digital audio interface.
-Low frequencies are gently attenuated, which further quiets low-frequency electrical hums and potential distortion that, again, could be caused by the proximity effect.
+• Bass roll-off: This mode acts similarly to applying a high-pass filter to a digital audio interface.
+Low frequencies are gently attenuated, further quieting low-frequency electrical hums and potential distortion that could be caused by the proximity effect.

-• Mid-range emphasis (presence boost): this setting appears similar to the bass rolloff response but with slightly more amplification to the mids and treble.
-This is good for recording a high-pitched string instrument, say a violin or guitar.
+• Mid-range emphasis (presence boost): This setting appears similar to the bass roll-off response but with slightly more amplification in the mids and treble.
+It is good for recording a high-pitched string instrument, such as a violin or guitar.

 How does the Shure SM7B sound?